spacetelescope/crds/documentation/crds_users_guide/source/certify_constraints.rst

 Synthetic Directives
 ....................

-The CRDS certifier uses the JWST data models in two ways:
+The CRDS certifier uses the JWST/Roman data models in two ways:

-1. CRDS certify calls datamodels.open() on each reference to directly apply data models checks.
+1. CRDS certify calls `datamodels.open()` on each reference to directly apply data models checks.
 This is very simple and fairly robust, but suffers from the dependency of open() on the DATAMODL keyword which is used to specify the model class of the reference file.
 The model class implies the exact schema to